Implicit renewal theory for exponential functionals of L\'evy processes: Main results

-where $0<a<\infty$, and $C_{\theta}=\frac{\e\left(\xi_{1}e^{\theta \xi_{1}}, 1<\zeta\right)}{\e(I^{\theta-1})}\in(0,\infty).$ If we have furthermore that then there exists a $0<\gamma<1\wedge \rho$ such that the rate of convergence is of order $o(t^{-\gamma}).$ \end{theorem} Quantifying the rate of convergence of $t^{\theta}\p(I>t)$ towards $C_{\theta}$ could also be determined using results about the rate of convergence in Kesten's renewal theorem obtained in \cite{goldie} and \cite{BDP}.
+\begin{remark} Quantifying the rate of convergence of $t^{\theta}\p(I>t)$ towards $C_{\theta}$ could also be determined using results about the rate of convergence in Kesten's renewal theorem obtained in \cite{goldie} and \cite{BDP}.
 However, the expression for the error in \cite{goldie} seems rather difficult to make precise and covers only the rate of convergence when there are exponential moments.
-Besides, the combined moment conditions in \cite{BDP} are less explicit than the conditions here provided, although the structure for the renewal measure could hold under less regularity on the law of $\xi$ as the one here required.
-As in \cite{goldie}, our result relies in Stone's decomposition theorem~\cite{stone} for the renewal measure $U$ which requires a renewal measure with spread-out step distribution, this explains why we require $\xi$ to have an absolutely continuous $1$-resolvent.
+Besides, the combined moment conditions in \cite{BDP} are less explicit than the conditions provided here, although the structure for the renewal measure required in \cite{BDP} could hold under less regularity on the law of $\xi$ than the one stated in Theorem~\ref{rateofconvergence}.
+As in \cite{goldie}, the proof of Theorem~\ref{rateofconvergence} (given in Section~\ref{proofs}) relies in Stone's decomposition theorem~\cite{stone} for a renewal measure with spread-out step distribution, this explains why we require $\xi$ to have an absolutely continuous $1$-resolvent.
+See also \cite{patie+savov+1} where they circumvent these restrictions by using the Mellin transform of $I,$ and they provide sharper estimates.
+Theorem~\ref{rateofconvergence} emphasises mainly some of the methods available from renewal theory. \end{remark}

-Moreover, in \cite{haas-rivero} it has been shown that under the assumptions in (i) in Theorem~\ref{VRrtb} the exponential functional $I$ belongs to the maximum domain of attraction of a Fréchet distribution of parameter $\theta$.
-In extreme value theory it is well known that this is equivalent to have that the excess distribution of $I,$ defined via its tail, $\overline{F}_{t},$ as is such that
+In \cite{haas-rivero} it has been shown that under the assumptions in ($i$) of Theorem~\ref{VRrtb}, the exponential functional $I$ belongs to the maximum domain of attraction of a Fr\'echet distribution of parameter $\theta$.
+In extreme value theory, it is well known that this is equivalent to have that the excess distribution of $I,$ defined via its tail $\overline{F}_{t},$ as satisfies

-As a corollary to Theorem~\ref{rateofconvergence} we have the following result which in our specific case complements what could be derived from known results in the topic, as for instance those in \cite{MR2014267}. \begin{corollary} Under the assumptions of Theorem~\ref{rateofconvergence} we have the estimate
+As a corollary to Theorem~\ref{rateofconvergence} we have the following result, which in our specific case complements what could be derived from known results in the topic, for instance, those in \cite{MR2014267}.